Firewood

 TIP

 See if you can buy scraps of unused wood from cabinets or other woodworking shops.
-Then cut them into smaller, more unified pieces and store them in 5-gallon containers.
-These smaller pieces of wood will light easier and burn faster than a wood log.
+Then cut them into smaller, more uniform pieces and store them in a well-ventilated area or on open racks.
+These smaller pieces of wood will light easier and burn faster than a full log.

 Use Requirements